Kunlong1994/lab3/preLab-07.md

 ### Upload the `HelloYou` code

-Copy the [HelloYou](https://github.com/FAR-Lab/interaction-engine/blob/master/helloYouSketch.ino) sketch into a new Arduino window and upload it to your board.
+Copy this [HelloYou.ino](https://github.com/FAR-Lab/interaction-engine/blob/master/helloYouSketch.ino) sketch into a new Arduino window and upload it to your board.

 The built-in LED marked `L` should be off.